The Maltese Clue

 The Maltese Clue is an adventure for fantasy role-playing games published by Judges Guild in 1979.

 Contents

-The Maltese Clue is a tournament scenario for midlevel characters with a detective angle to it, inspired by The Maltese Falcon.
-The characters are mostly members of a thieves' guild; the castle they must penetrate is based on Hedingham Castle in England.
+The Maltese Clue is a tournament adventure scenario designed for mid-level player characters who are associates or members of a thieves' guild; the adventure has a detective aspect, inspired by The Maltese Falcon, and the players must explore a castle that was based on Hedingham Castle.

 Publication history

 The Maltese Clue was written by Paul Karczag, with art by Kevin Siembieda, and was published by Judges Guild in 1979 as a 48-page book.

 Reception

 Patrick Amory reviewed The Maltese Clue for Different Worlds magazine and stated that "If you don't mind AD&D humor this one should be good for several somewhat ludicrous sessions of play."